quilan1/ffxiv-crafting/README.md

 ## Setup

 The only real requirement is Docker Compose.
 For windows, this may be found by installing Docker Desktop.
-Once installed, hosting the server & frontend may be done with the command (in this repo):
+Once installed, hosting the server & frontend may be done with the command (in the root directory of this repo):

 > docker-compose up -d